Next course starts 29th May 2023 – enrolments now open. 2 spaces left!

 Pre-course entry assessment

 Before you attend the program, you will be asked to complete a ‘pre-course entry assessment.
 This is to provide evidence that you are capable of the level of comprehension and computer skills needed to successfully complete the course.
-Students who cannot complete this short assessment are advise to enroll in a computer/literacy short course, and then apply again when they are in a stronger position to meet the needs of the complexity of the learning outcomes required according to the Australian Qualification Framework – Level 4 (as above).
+Students who cannot complete this short assessment are advise to enrol in a computer/literacy short course, and then apply again when they are in a stronger position to meet the needs of the complexity of the learning outcomes required according to the Australian Qualification Framework – Level 4 (as above).

 Telephone interview